 Duration: 7-8 minutes

-Difficulty Level: 6
+Difficulty Level: 6/10

 The opening theme sounds very much as though it starts on the first beat of the bar although it actually starts on the third beat.
 This curious situation, similar to that of a Gavotte (but with a totally different mood) continues until bar 21 and then returns again when the first theme comes back in bars 36-56 and again from bar 75 to the end.
-In fact, so much of this Romanza seems to have this characteristic that it could almost be written out entirely with the barlines displaced by two beats (so that it starts on the first beat of the bar).
+In fact, so much of this Romanza seems to have this characteristic that it could almost be written out entirely with the barlines displaced by two beats (so that it would start on the first beat of the bar).

-The piano accompaniment part is identical to that of the original violin version but it is offered here also:
+The piano accompaniment part is identical to that of the original violin version, but it is offered here also: